Follow Shrewsbury School Boat Club on Twitter @RSSBC

 The Royal Shrewsbury School Boat Club (RSSBC) was founded in 1866 and the Boathouse is located on an idyllic stretch of the River Severn opposite the Quarry Park close to the town centre.

 The School is nationally recognised as one of the leading rowing schools in the country and boasts an impressive 14 Henley Royal Regatta wins to its name.
 With the move to co-education, the girls’ crews at the RSSBC have quickly made their mark.
-In 2015 they were one of only six schools nationally to qualify for the Henley Royal Regatta, and in 2019 they reached the semi-finals of the Diamond Jubilee Challenge Cup.
+In 2019 we were the only school to have three crews qualify for the Henley Royal Regatta; the Senior Girls' Quad went on to reach the semi-finals of the Diamond Jubilee Challenge Cup.

 The Boat Club has over 200 pupils taking part in the sport through the course of the year with a mix of participation: many pupils make rowing their major sport for all three terms; others enjoy the sport at house level in 'Bumpers', the Oxbridge-style house bumping races which provide the climax to the Summer Term.

 The majority of our pupils learn to row at Shrewsbury so no previous experience is necessary, but we are also delighted to have experienced rowers join us.

 The Boathouse is in prime position only a short walk down the hill from the School itself and has extensive training facilities including the Yale Boathouse that was opened in 2012 adjacent to the 1921 Pugh Boathouse.
 The buildings house a well-equipped gym, a rowing tank, impressive Clubroom and a storage area that houses a fleet of over 100 rowing boats and nine coaching launches.
 The impressive fleet includes state-of-the-art equipment for our competing crews and those involved in the GB trials process.
 The club has three sets of telemetry that are used to monitor and support the coaching of the senior boys and girls to aid performance.